DevTeamApps/wishlist-stack-clients/CONTRIBUTING.md

 # Contributing to wjs-client

-Thank you for your interest in contributing to wjs-client!
 This document outlines the development workflow, release process, and code standards for this monorepo.

 ## Table of Contents